NYPL/lsp_workflows/workflows/add_scsb_location.md

 ### Harvard HD

-Notify Harvard staff of new stop codes so that they can add the new code to HD LAS.
+Notify Harvard staff of new stop codes so that they can update HD LAS.
+HD LAS will reject a request if it doesn't recognize the stop code.
 They'll need to know:

  - code (e.g. OE)
- - label (e.g. "SASB Scholar Room 223-OE"
+ - label (e.g. "SASB Scholar Room 223-OE")
  - research center (e.g. "SASB / W 40th")

 ### M2 LAS

-When adding a new SASB location, M2 LAS will need to know about it if it's a holding location in M2 or a delivery location that M2 items may be sent to.
-Notify M2 staff of the new location so that they can create the necessary gfa_stop_code-sierra_hold_pickup_location mapping in the script that connects Sierra to M2 LAS.
+When adding a new SASB location, M2 LAS needs to be updated if the new location is 1) a holding location in M2 or 2) a delivery location that M2 items may be sent to.
+Notify M2 staff of the new location (Sierra location code and label) so that they can:

-those codes to SCSB and the various instances of LAS
+ 1. Create a new M2 LAS stop code to represent the new location, and
+ 2. Coordinate with Ops to create the necessary gfa_stop_code-sierra_hold_pickup_location mapping in the script that connects Sierra to M2 LAS.